 Tips for Autumn and Winter

-Just in the last two weeks you can really feel the difference here in Sydney.
+It's beginning to feel like Autumn.
 The mornings have a slight chill to them and the sun is setting earlier and rising later.

 As we head into the cooler months our bodies may need more support as bugs are more active during this time.

-I want to share a few things that my family does during autumn and winter to support our well-being.
+I want to share a few things that my family do during autumn and winter to support our well-being.

 Nutritious food is always your best defence any time of the year.
 Avoid or limit sugar as it is known to suppress your body's immune system.
 When you consume sugar it has an immediate negative effect on immune system cells that fight bugs.
 This negative effect lasts for a few hours after.

 Eat plenty of citrus, kiwi fruit, berries, carrots, capsicum, brocolli, spinach, seeds and nuts.
 Include turmeric, ginger and garlic in your cooking.

 When any of us are feeling under the weather I simmer the following on the stove:

 Fresh lemons sliced up in some water with fresh ginger and garlic and some turmeric.
 Then we drink it throughout the day with a little manuka honey.
 It is so good!